List

 ['learnbyexample']

-To remove multiple elements using slicing notation, use the del
+statement is helpful to remove multiple elements using the slicing notation.
+Unlike the pop()

 method, there is no return value.